OSVVM/Documentation/README.rst

 Hence, one script can run the simulation on any simulator.
 Currently the scripting environment is TCL based.
 It uses procedures to do common simulation tasks.
-While any tcl can be used within OSVVM scripts, it would be best to try to limit this as our long term plan is to also create a bash version of the script environment.
-If you need to use TCL commands, please let us know what so we can plan how to adapt for the bash version.

 * `OSVVM Script library (repository) <https://github.com/OSVVM/OSVVM-Scripts>`_
 * `Script User Guide (at bottom of page) <https://github.com/OSVVM/OSVVM-Scripts>`_